The first computing devices and machines. Calculating machine

 Gottfried Wilhelm Leibniz

-Charles Babbage (1791-1871) He discovered errors in Napier's logarithm tables, which were widely used in calculations by astronomers, mathematicians, and sea navigators.
-In 1821, he began to develop his own computer, which would help to perform more accurate calculations.
+Charles Babbage (1791-1871) He discovered errors in Napier's tables of logarithms, which were widely used in calculations by astronomers, mathematicians, and navigators.
+In 1821, he began to develop his own computer, which would help perform more accurate calculations.
 In 1822, a difference engine (trial model) was built, capable of calculating and printing large mathematical tables.
-It was a very complex, large device and was intended to automatically calculate logarithms.
-The model was based on the principle known in mathematics as the “finite difference method”: when calculating polynomials, only the operation of addition is used and multiplication and division are not performed, which are much more difficult to automate.
+It was a very complex, large device and was intended for automatic calculation of logarithms.
+The model was based on the principle known in mathematics as the “finite difference method”: when calculating polynomials, only the addition operation is used and does not involve multiplication and division, which are much more difficult to automate.
 Subsequently, he came up with the idea of creating a more powerful analytical engine.
-She not only had to solve mathematical problems of a certain type, but to perform various computational operations in accordance with instructions given by the operator.
-By design, this is nothing more than the first universal programmable computer.
-The Analytical Engine was supposed to have such components as a “mill” (an arithmetic device in modern terminology) and a “warehouse” (memory).
-Instructions (commands) were entered into the analytical machine using punched cards (the idea of Jaccard's program control using punched cards was used).
-The Swedish publisher, inventor and translator Per Georg Scheutz used Babbage's advice to build a modified version of this machine.
-In 1855 Scheutz's machine was awarded a gold medal at the World Exhibition in Paris.
-Later, one of the principles underlying the idea of an analytical engine, the use of punched cards, was embodied in a statistical tabulator built by the American Herman Hollerith (to speed up the processing of the results of the US census in 1890)
+She not only had to solve mathematical problems of a certain type, but also perform various computational operations in accordance with the instructions given by the operator.
+By design, this is nothing less than the first universal programmable computer.
+The analytical engine had to have such components as a “mill” (an arithmetic device in modern terminology) and a “warehouse” (memory).
+Instructions (commands) were entered into the analytical engine using punched cards (the idea of program control by Jaccard using punched cards was used).
+The Swedish publisher, inventor and translator Per Georg Scheutz, using Babbage's advice, built a modified version of this machine.
+In 1855, Scheutz's machine was awarded a gold medal at the World Exhibition in Paris.
+Subsequently, one of the principles underlying the idea of the analytical engine - the use of punched cards - was embodied in a statistical tabulator built by the American Herman Hollerith (to speed up the processing of the results of the US census in 1890)

 Augusta Ada Byron

-(Countess of Lovelace)
+(Countess Lovelace)

-George Bull
+George Boole

 J. Boole is rightfully considered the father of mathematical logic.
-A section of mathematical logic, Boolean algebra, is named after him.
-In 1847 he wrote the article "Mathematical Analysis of Logic".
-In 1854, Boole developed his ideas in a work entitled An Inquiry into the Laws of Thought.
-These works brought about revolutionary changes in logic as a science.
-J. Boole invented a kind of algebra - a system of notation and rules applied to all kinds of objects, from numbers and letters to sentences.
-Using this system, Boole could encode statements (statements) using his language, and then manipulate them in the same way that ordinary numbers are manipulated in mathematics.
+A branch of mathematical logic, Boolean algebra, is named after him.
+In 1847 he wrote the article “Mathematical Analysis of Logic.”
+In 1854, Boole developed his ideas in a work entitled “An Inquiry into the Laws of Thought.”
+These works brought revolutionary changes to logic as a science.
+J. Boole invented a kind of algebra - a system of notations and rules applied to all kinds of objects, from numbers and letters to sentences.
+Using this system, Boole could encode statements (statements) using his language, and then manipulate them in the same way as ordinary numbers are manipulated in mathematics.
 The three basic operations of the system are AND, OR and NOT

-Pafnuty Lvovich Chebyshev
+Pafnutiy Lvovich Chebyshev

 Wilgodt Theophil Odner